CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ![Data Agg Py Poll List](/figures/data_agg_py.png "Data Aggregation Py Standard")

 ## Data Aggregation Performance Analysis

+In this section, we will compare throughput clients: `get-list` and `poll-list`, for colocated and standard deployement.

 Looking at the data agg violin plots above, we present the argument that retrieving tensors from the database shows no large performance difference when comparing a C++ client and a Python client.